 If you ever run into the unfortunate situation of having a mite or flea infestation, don’t immediately buy harmful chemicals as the first line of defense.
 Those chemicals are just as dangerous as the mites.
 Get rid of the infestation using naturally occurring diatomaceous earth.

 Not too long ago I had to go through some old papers that had been stored away for quite some time.
 The task took about an hour, just long enough to allow whatever was living in those old papers to set up a new home on me.

 Within a few hours, I started itching.
 Thinking it was the dust and the creepiness of the papers I showered and assumed the itching would stop.
 Not the case.
 That night I almost scratched my skin off in while I slept.
 The itching and scratching were so bad that parts of my skin became raw from scratching.

 Must be Mites

-I did some research online and read “there are no such thing as paper mites.”
+I did some research online and read “there is no such thing as paper mites.”
 “Oh yeah?”
 I thought.
-Who ever said that never suffered as I was suffering.
+Whoever said that never suffered as I was suffering.
 It took me some time to remember the benefits of diatomaceous earth.
 I believe I had a mite-induced brain cloud.
 When I remembered the DE I pulled it out and sprinkled it on myself just like one would put on baby powder.